jojo157/learning-platform/README.md

 To ensure that only authorised users can access or modify a resource.
 Testing was needed using a general user account, an admin user account and staying logged out and trying to hard access a resource through the browser address.

-Based on the results, I added additonal checks to ensure that the edit or delete note is only actioned if the session user matches the requested notes author.
-I also added a 500 internal error page as this occured during testing for unauthorised access requests.
+Based on the results, I added additional checks to ensure that the edit or delete note is only actioned if the session user matches the requested notes author.
+I also added a 500 internal error page as this occurred during testing for unauthorised access requests.

+The results are shown below.

 ![Access Testing Results](static/images/readme_images/accessTesting.png)